oduerr/hsk/hsk5_flashcard_spec.md

 	•	Key: lang|voice|text (or cardId if stable).
 	•	Store small audio blobs in IndexedDB (preferred) or in-memory Map.
 	•	On cache hit: play immediately, skip network call.
-	•	Provide a “Clear TTS cache” button in Gear (shows size estimate if easy).
+	•	Provide a "Clear TTS cache" button in Gear (shows size estimate if easy).

 ⸻

 G) Security & Privacy
 	•	Never hard-code or ship API keys.
 	•	Keys stay only in the browser (localStorage/IndexedDB).
-	•	Optionally show a one-line notice: “Your API key is stored locally on this device.”
+	•	Optionally show a one-line notice: "Your API key is stored locally on this device."

 ⸻

 H) UX & Error Handling
 	•	Debounce: calling speak() stops any current playback first.
-	•	If OpenAI fails → toast “Cloud voice unavailable — using browser voice.” (once per session).
+	•	If OpenAI fails → toast "Cloud voice unavailable — using browser voice." (once per session).
-	•	If both engines fail → non-blocking toast (“Speech not available”).
+	•	If both engines fail → non-blocking toast ("Speech not available").
 	•	Respect global audio feedback setting: TTS is separate; do not suppress TTS when feedback beeps are off.

 ⸻

 I) Integration Points
-	•	Gear menu section: “Voice”.
+	•	Gear menu section: "Voice".
 	•	Speak button handler in the card view:
 	•	speak(card.hanzi || card.pinyin, 'zh-CN')
 	•	No other module should call Web Speech or network TTS directly.